Must-Know Information About How to Register Your Business in Oregon

 The state of Oregon doesn’t have a general business license.

 However, many businesses and occupations require a license, permit, or certification.
 This license search can help you get started on applying for any licenses you might need in the state of Oregon.

 Local jurisdictions may have their own requirements.
-Check with your city office to see if anything further is required for your business.
+Check with your city office to see if it requires anything further for your business.
 You’ll also want to check that your location is zoned for your business activity or if there are any restrictions on home-based businesses.
 Your city or county planning office can provide this information for you.

 How to Change Oregon Business Registry Information

 If you need to change information about your registered business, the process depends on what you need to do.

 To update your office, officer, registered agent, and address information, you can submit an online information change form (or do it via mail or fax).

 To change your business name, you need to file articles of amendment with the Oregon Secretary of State’s office.